-Medication Administration Competency

-NUR students will demonstrate competency in medication administration with a minimum score of 85% on Medication Administration Competency Test.
-Failure to pass this test within three (3) attempts will result in failure on their clinical evaluation.
-This competency test is not calculated as part of the NUR course grade.
+Medication Administration Competency: Nursing students will demonstrate medication competency in dosage calculations and medication administration.
+Students will be given a Medication Competency Test and must score a minimum of 85%.
+Failure to pass this test with three (3) attempts will result in the student not being able to meet clinical objectives, therefore not being able to progress in the Nursing program.
 Failure to complete the Medication Competency Exam on assigned date and time as designated by faculty will result in a zero (0) and count as an attempt.